-Museum Bank Indonesia resides in a grand building.
+Museum Bank Indonesia resides in a grand building across Jakarta Kota train station.
 Initially, it was De Javasche Bank building, then in 1953 it was nationalized and became Bank Indonesia.
 Since Bank Indonesia occupies the new office in Jalan MH.
 Thamrin no. 2, Jakarta, this historical building in the Jakarta old town was renovated and in 2009 it became Bank Indonesia Museum.

-> The security in this museum is tight.
-We have to pass the security check in the front door and we are not allowed to bring our bag inside the museum.
-We can borrow a small bag to carry our valuables though.
+One thing that makes Museum Bank Indonesia stands out from other museums is the security of this museum, which feels like we are entering an airport instead of a museum.
+We have to pass the security check at the front door and we are not allowed to bring our bag inside the museum.
+We can borrow a small plastic bag to carry our valuables though.

-> The museum itself only occupies a portion of the ground floor.
-It divided into 4 zones:
+The museum itself only occupies a portion of the ground floor, which is divided into 4 zones:

-> The reception area is the location where it used to be teller transactions.
+The reception area is the location where it used to be the front office of the bank, where the tellers are located.
 We could see several teller booths here.
 This part of the building is beautifully decorated with stained glass windows.

-> Then we enter into the next zone: the history of money in Indonesia.
-The information is presented through diorama, pictures and narrated story.
+The next zone is the history of money in Indonesia.
+The information here is presented through diorama, pictures and narrated story.

-> During Dutch colonization, the first bank, Bataviasche Bank van Leening was founded by Governor General Van Imhoff in 1746.
+During Dutch colonization, the first bank, Bataviasche Bank van Leening was founded by Governor General Van Imhoff in 1746.
 The next Governor General, Mossel, established Bank Courant in 1752 and later on merged these two banks.
 It became Bank Courant en Bank van Leening.

 The history continues to the colonization by Japanese to the Indonesian independence day in 1945.
 At that time Indonesia did not have any central bank yet.
 Hence, it was stated that Bank Indonesia would become the central bank of Indonesia.
 However, the establishment of the central bank was not that simple.